ccs-amsterdam/workshop-codequality/typing.md

 ## Testing
 To test if the code can run correctly without any _TypeErrors_, we can make use of [mypy](https://mypy.readthedocs.io/).
 It is a type checker which will help in filtering out bugs that are related to typing.
+Some IDEs (e.g. PyCharm) also highlight such incompatibilities.

 #### Installation
 Installing can be simply done with the following